handshake/handshake-design-system/src/components/__template__/README.md

     1. disable the functionality that is missing.
 An example of this from the `button` component is disabling the `circle` button prop or the `dashed` type.
     2. adding/polyfilling the missing functionality.
 An example of this from the `button` component is adding support for the `icon` prop on mobile.
     Implementing these polyfills has to be handled on a case by case example, so, I'm not going to provide any examples here.
 Instead, take a look at any of the existing components and you'll probably find some examples.
 5. (easy-ish) We also need to write some stories for our component.
 Open up `stories.js`.
-At a minimum, you need to fill in the `options` story, including `knobs` for every prop.
+At a minimum, you need to fill in the `options` story for both web & native, including `knobs` for every prop.
 Here's an example, assuming the `foo`, `bar`, and `type` props used before:
 ```js
     <MyComponent
         foo={text("Foo", "default foo")}